 There are endless ways to explore French wine country.
-From booking a tour to renting a car – or even travelling from vineyard to vineyard by bike – it all depends how long you’re going for and how many vineyards you’re looking to visit.
+From booking a tour to renting a car – or even traveling from vineyard to vineyard by bike – it all depends how long you’re going for and how many vineyards you’re looking to visit.

 Start by selecting which region you’d like to visit, and explore your transportation options from there.
 For more independence, a car is your best bet.
 Some Airbnb’s may even include bicycles that you can use to get around town.

-What to Do in French Wine Country
+Things to Do in French Wine Country

 If you tire of wine tasting, there are many other things to explore in the countryside from history and architecture to fine dining and a casual stroll.
 In the Bordeaux region, visit the Archachon beach, sail around the bay and sample a few delicious oysters.